Embedded leadership changes what is actually possible

 Embedded leadership

-This isn’t a metaphor.
-When we say embedded, we mean it.
-We become part of the weekly operating rhythm of your technology function.
-Not as a replacement for your CTO.
-As a leadership partner working alongside them.
+This is not a metaphor.
+When we say embedded, we mean working inside the weekly operating rhythm of the technology function, not as a replacement for your leader, but as a leadership partner working alongside them.

-This level of access changes everything.
-We see the patterns your CTO can’t see because they’re inside them.
-We catch leadership moments that would otherwise pass unnoticed.
-We can intervene when it matters, not three weeks later in a coaching session when everyone’s forgotten what actually happened.
+That level of access changes everything.
+We see patterns the leader cannot see because they are inside them.
+We catch leadership moments that would otherwise go past.
+We can intervene when it matters, not three weeks later when the context has already disappeared.

 Three things make embedded leadership different